You know, these things:

 If it doesn’t feel like it’s that simple, though, you can always give people a push in the right direction!

-You can encourage people to react a certain way by dropping hints in what you post.
+You can encourage people to react a certain way by dropping hints in your post.

 BuzzFeed does something similar in posts like this one on their food Page:

-The status update itself tells you that the post is going to be funny – and the haha reaction was by far the most popular one.
+The status update itself tells you that the post will be funny – and the haha reaction was by far the most popular one.

 One reason this works so well?